The Victor-Victrola PageHow can I tell if my Victor or Victrola is a fake? How can I tell if it is original or has been restored?

 Runs or drips.
 Victor's quality control was fantastic.
 We've seen a few originals with small runs that got by the Q/A inspector, but they are few and far between.
 If a machine has runs, or an unevenly applied finish coat, it's likely a refinish job.
 Poor application of finish materials can also result in a "wavy" appearance.

 "Too good to be true".
 It is the extremely rare 100 year-old phonograph that appears completely 'as new'.
-We have seen a few incredible originals on occasion, and they can bring some very good money.
+We have seen some incredible originals, and they can be worth a lot of money.
 But in most instances, if the machine has a perfect mirror-smooth finish, bright gleaming hardware and absolutely no signs of wear or use, than it has quite likely been restored.

 See the GETTING STARTED section for more information

-Signs of a Restoration.
-Victrola on left: The under-lid area is dark red while the cabinet is "brownish".
-This could be due to fading of the external cabinet due to sunlight or heat, but given the fact that the external cabinet finish is glass-smooth and shows no damage, this machine certainly was restored.
-Many restorers have trouble matching wood colors to the original, and most want to leave the under-lid area in original condition to preserve the decal.
-Victrola on right: under-lid area is glossy and dark.
-Cabinet is not at all glossy and shows a far different coloring, but does not appear to be age-faded.
-Also, the trim pieces on the side are darker than the doors.
-Had the cabinet been faded from sunlight, the surrounding trim pieces would have faded as well.
-This example has been ruined from a collector's standpoint.
+Has it been it restored?
+Victrola Far-Left: The uner-lid area is deep red and glossy, but the exterior of the cabinet is faded and dull, and shows some minor damage.
+This is an original machine, but is not in 'excellent' condition.
+The outside of the cabinet has faded due to heat and/or humidty over the years.
+This Victrola originally had a deep glossy appearance everywhere when new.
+Victrola Left-Center: The under-lid area is dark brown and very glossy, and while the exterior cabinet is also brown, it has a different shading and is not nearly as glossy.
+Given the fact that the external cabinet finish is glass-smooth and shows absolutely no wear, this machine certainly was an amateur restoration.
+Many restorers have trouble matching the original wood color, and most want to leave the under-lid area in original condition to preserve the decal.
+Professional restorers would match the colors correctly.
+Victrola Right-Center: The under-lid area is glossy and dark.
+The cabinet is not at all glossy and shows a far different coloring, but does not appear to be age-faded.
+Also, the trim pieces on the sides are darker than the doors.
+Had the cabinet been faded from age, the surrounding trim pieces would have faded at an equal rate.
+This example has been poorly restored, and the machine has been ruined from a collector's standpoint.
+Victrola Far-Right: This machine is an excellent original.
+The under-lid and exterior matches perfectly in color and gloss.
+A professional restoration would also have this type of appearance.
+This machine would be classified in the "Top 5%" of surviving Victrolas.

 PLEASE CLOSE THIS PAGE TO RETURN TO FAQ's or RETURN TO HOME PAGE VIA BUTTON ON TOP LEFT